Dikshant-Mahawar/Face-Mask-Detection/README.md

 * **`Optimizer`**
     * Values Tested: Adam, AdamW, RMSprop
     * Best Value: Adam with a learning rate of 0.0003.

+## 2. Part D

+*    **`Tuning Key Parameters:'**
+    * The tuning process optimizes critical hyperparameters like *dropout rate (0.1-0.4), batch normalization (enabled/disabled), base filters (16, 32, 64), model depth (3-5 layers), and learning rate (1e-4 to 1e-2)*.
+    * This ensures a balance between model complexity, generalization, and performance.

+*    **`Search Strategy - Random Search:`**
+    * The tuner uses *RandomSearch* to explore various hyperparameter combinations efficiently.
+    * Unlike Grid Search (which tests all possible values), Random Search selects random combinations, often leading to quicker convergence with fewer trials.

+*    **`Optimization Objective - Validation Loss:`**
+    * The model is tuned based on *minimizing validation loss*, ensuring that the chosen hyperparameters improve segmentation performance.
+    * This prevents overfitting to training data and ensures the model generalizes well.

+*    **`Best Hyperparameter Selection & Model Retraining:`**
+    * After running *10 trials*, the best set of hyperparameters is selected.
+    * The final U-Net model is then *rebuilt with the best parameters* and trained for *50 epochs*, incorporating techniques like Early Stopping and ReduceLROnPlateau for stability.

+*    **`Efficient Training with Adaptive Learning Rate:`**
+    * *ReduceLROnPlateau* is used to *dynamically adjust the learning rate*, preventing overshooting and ensuring convergence.
+    * This allows the model to fine-tune its weights effectively, improving segmentation accuracy without unnecessary computation.

 # PROBLEM FACED